15 Best Hikes in Sydney (From Bush to Coast)

 Cape Banks in La Perouse

-The circuit walk also takes in several beaches, such as Congwong Beach, Little Congwong Beach, and Cruwee Cove Beach, in addition to various lookout points.
+The circuit also passes by several beaches, including Congwong Beach, Little Congwong Beach, and Cruwee Cove Beach, along with numerous scenic lookouts.

 Distance: 7.5 km (circuit)